Skip to navigation Skip to content

 A duplicate statement of benefit cannot be issued to the patient if the service was billed to Medicare via the Simplified Billing channel.

-These statements can only be issued to the relevant Health Fund or Billing Agent that lodged the claim with Medicare.
+These statements can only be issued to the relevant health fund or billing agent that lodged the claim with Medicare.

-If a Health Fund or Billing Agent is requesting a statement of benefit see, Statement of benefit for Simplified Billing in Medicare.
+If a health fund or billing agent is requesting a statement of benefit see, Statement of benefit for Simplified Billing in Medicare.

 Manual statement of benefit

-• with a service date over 7 years
+• a service date over 7 years

 • adjustments that cannot be actioned in mainframe or result in an overpayment